What is VPN on computer? 4 reasons why might you need one

 Another popular misconception is: “Only tech wizards or hackers use VPNs on their computers.”
 This couldn’t be further from the truth!

 While VPNs are indeed valuable tools for those with advanced technical needs, they are increasingly becoming essential for everyday computer users.
-If you value your online privacy, want to secure your data on public Wi-Fi, or simply wish to browse without your ISP logging your every click, a VPN is a straightforward tool for you, not just for the "geeks."
+A VPN is a straightforward tool for everyone, not just “geeks.”
+It helps you secure data on public Wi-Fi and browse privately without your ISP logging your clicks.

 2. What is VPN on computer specifically?